 Expected Timeline and Recovery Outcomes

-Understanding what to expect during your recovery helps set realistic goals and maintain motivation throughout treatment.
-Most patients experience some degree of pain relief within the first 2-3 weeks of beginning physiotherapy, though complete resolution may take 6-12 weeks depending on severity and chronicity.
-Acute sciatica (lasting less than 6 weeks) typically responds more quickly to treatment compared to chronic cases.
-However, even long-standing sciatica can improve significantly with consistent adherence to your treatment program.
+Most patients experience pain relief within 2-3 weeks of beginning physiotherapy, with complete resolution in 6-12 weeks depending on severity.
+Acute sciatica (less than 6 weeks) typically responds faster than chronic cases.
+Research indicates 75-90% of sciatica patients improve significantly with conservative physiotherapy treatment.

 Also Read: Where can I Find a Physiotherapist Near me in Scarborough?